Home

 How much is shipping?

-Regular shipping charges start at $4.99, shipping depends on the weight of your order.
+Regular shipping charges start at just $6.00, shipping depends on the weight of your order.
 To calculate options, add the items to your cart and begin the checkout process so that the website can calculate your costs.
+We do not offer "free shippinig" because that means jacking up prices to cover the shipping and we aren't in business to be deceitful.

 How long does it take my order to ship/arrive?

 Most orders ship within 24 hours.
-We ship USPS and offer from First Class to Express Mail, so you can get it from generally 2-3 days to ovenight if necessary.
+We ship USPS and offer from Ground to Express Mail, so you can get it from generally 2-5 days to one day if necessary.

 How do I find out if a presser foot works with my machine?